SOC100 Creating Postive Settings for Children and Families (1)

 SOC114 Alcohol and Substance Disorders (3)

 This course will examine the use and misuse of drugs and alcohol.
 The course will cover the biological and psychological effects of drug and alcohol use, the social and legal impact of substance abuse, and the challenges and issues faced by family members.
-Personal values and beliefs in regard to substance use and misuse, current trends, and methods of prevention, intervention, and recovery will also be examined in this course.
+Personal values and beliefs regarding substance use and misuse, current trends, and methods of prevention, intervention, and recovery will also be examined in this course.

 SOC200 Sociology Through Film (3)